 cert-manager.io/v1 API MUST be implemented.

-Thus, to successfully deploy Yaook, a Ceph cluster MUST be provided.
-It is RECOMMENDED to deploy the ceph cluster using Rook.io.
+If Ceph should be used with Yaook it is RECOMMENDED to deploy the ceph cluster using Rook.io.
 It is OPTIONAL to run it in the same Kubernetes cluster as Yaook itself.